minhphuc010194/Wrapped-Messenger/README.md

    - Drag `Messenger.app` to Applications folder
    - Eject disk image after installation

+**Windows:**

+1. **Using installer (`.exe`):**
+   - Double-click `Messenger Setup 1.0.0.exe`
+   - Follow the installation wizard
+   - Choose installation directory if needed
+   - Desktop and Start Menu shortcuts will be created

+2. **Using portable version:**
+   - Run `Messenger 1.0.0.exe` directly
+   - No installation required
+   - Can be run from USB drive or any location

 > **Note:** The first time you open the app, macOS may display a warning because the app is not code signed.
 Go to System Settings > Privacy & Security and allow the app to run.
+Windows may also show a SmartScreen warning - click "More info" and "Run anyway" if you trust the app.

 ## Troubleshooting